At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 BONUS OPTION:

-The above Diamondback Tactical Riflescope is a long range scope that has the FFP Reticle.
+The above Diamondback Tactical Riflescope is a long-range scope that has a first focal plane reticle.

-BUT if you’re a fan of the SFP Reticle, Vortex Optics has another long range scope under 500 known to have the highest accuracy at long range:
+But if you’re a fan of the second focal plane reticle, Vortex Optics has another long-range scope under 500 known to have the highest accuracy at long range:

-The advantage of an SFP reticle in the Vortex Viper is that the reticle always maintains the same appearance.
+The advantage of an SFP reticle in the Vortex Optics Viper 6.5-20×50 is that the reticle always maintains the same appearance.

 - Mildot Reticle